Intermediate mass-ratio inspirals in a dense dark-matter environment: Effects of the initial dark-matter distribution: Simulations of successive mergers

 In the left panel ($m_1 = 10^3\,\Msolar$), there is a relatively small difference between the curves corresponding to the dephasing against vacuum for the case of $j_\MIN=0$ (dotted black) and against vacuum for the case of $j_\MIN=\sqrt{8}$ (solid blue).
 This implies that both the changes in the density and the changes to the feedback formalism arising from the nonzero cutoff in angular momentum have small effects.
 Because the secondary spends most of the inspiral at radii at which the difference in the densities with and without an angular-momentum cutoff is small, this is reasonable.
 The second-generation inspiral, denoted by the dash-dotted orange line, has a much smaller magnitude of the dephasing at all frequencies (though a similar qualitative shape of the dephasing curve).
 As Fig.~\ref{fig:density_PL1_1K} shows that the initial density for the second-generation merger is slightly under an order of magnitude lower than that of the first-generation merger, this greatly decreases the dark-matter effects on the inspiral and produces less dephasing from vacuum IMRIs.

 We now turn to the right panel of Fig.~\ref{fig:dephase_PL12_1K_100K} (the results for a primary mass of $m_1 = 10^5\,\Msolar$).
-For this more massive primary, the secondary spends a much larger portion of the last four years of inspiral at radii closer to the ISCO, where the effects of the nonzero angular-momentum cutoff on the density are more significant (see Fig.~\ref{fig:Jcut_density}, and note that $r_\fy^\mathrm{A} \approx 17\radsch$).
+For this more massive primary, the secondary spends a much larger portion of the last four years of inspiral at radii closer to the ISCO, where the effects of the nonzero angular-momentum cutoff on the density are more significant (see Fig.~\ref{fig:Jcut_density}, and note that $r_\fy^\mathrm{(A)} \approx 17\radsch$).
 At all frequencies shown, the dephasing of the second-generation inspiral from vacuum is a larger fraction of that of the first-generation inspiral for the $m_1=10^5\,\Msolar$ than it is for the $m_1 = 10^3\,\Msolar$ case.
 This is consistent with the fact that the DM distribution following the first-generation inspiral is much more similar to the initial distribution for this merger.
 The dephasing curves for the first- and second-generation inspirals converge towards each other at larger frequencies, which is indicative of a smaller difference in the densities at smaller radii.

-We conclude this part, as we did in Sec.~\ref{sec:cut_result_dephase} with a comment about the choice of the initial binary separation and its effects on the dephasing during the last four years of inspiral.
-Given that there are some artifacts in the density at radii greater than $r_\fy^\mathrm{A}$ (as noted in Sec.~\ref{sec:cut_result_density}) it is worth revisiting whether they might affect the results for the dephasing.
+As in Sec.~\ref{sec:cut_result_dephase}, we comment about the choice of the initial binary separation and its effects on the dephasing during the last four years of inspiral.
+Given that there are some artifacts in the density at radii greater than $r_\fy^\mathrm{(A)}$ (as noted in Sec.~\ref{sec:cut_result_density}) it is worth revisiting whether they might affect the results for the dephasing.
 We perform a similar analysis to that in Sec.~\ref{sec:cut_result_dephase}, where we performed simulations starting at $r_2 = 2 r_\fy$ and $r_2 = 4 r_\fy$, though now for second-generation inspirals.
 We use the densities from first-generation simulations starting at that same radius, and we compare the dephasing to that listed in Table~\ref{tab:dephase_VACICII}.
 We observed the same behavior of dephasing with the initial separation as described Sec.~\ref{sec:cut_result_dephase} (that is, a difference in dephasing of less than our numerical uncertainty when starting at $r_2 = 4 r_\fy$, but a significant difference when starting at $r_2 = 2 r_\fy$).
-We conclude that the simulations are relatively robust to a somewhat different initial separation, including second-generation inspirals.
+We conclude that the GW dephasing, including that for second-generation inspirals, is robust to the choice of the initial separation, when that separation is sufficiently large.